Bmithbs/Web-Dev-For-Beginners/2-js-basics/2-functions-methods/README.md

 ## Functions as parameters for functions

 As you progress in your programming career, you will come across functions which accept functions as parameters.
-This neat trick is commonly used when we don't know when something is going to occur or complete, but we know we need to perform an operation in response.
+This neat（灵巧的） trick is commonly used when we don't know when something is going to occur or complete, but we know we need to perform an operation in response.

 As an example, consider [setTimeout](https://developer.mozilla.org/docs/Web/API/WindowOrWorkerGlobalScope/setTimeout), which begins a timer and will execute code when it completes.
 We need to tell it what code we want to execute.
 Sounds like a perfect job for a function!